mnyt-aqw/Pipeline_1/README.md

 ## Using `scratch=true` for Efficient Execution

 In the pipeline, `scratch=true` is set for each process, which means that all processes are executed on the temporary storage (`/TMPDIR`).
 It reduces the I/O load on the main file system.

+## Normalizing gene abundance

+The script X normalizes the abundance of all genes to the number fo bacterial SSU sequences found in the sample as well as teh gene length according to the equation.

+$$\frac{Gene\ occurrence / Gene\ length}{nr\ 16s\ rRNA /720 }$$

+A gene is considered to be a multi resistance gene if it conferer resistance towards 2 or more antibiotics.